Three policies

 Diploma Policy

-A Master's Degree is awarded to students who fulfill the requirements for completion of the Master's Program.
-To fulfill the requirements, students must have been enrolled for at least the required period, earned the required credits, given a mid-term presentation, and passed their thesis defense and final examination.
-There is also an option by which students can complete their degrees by means of a Master's project to be completed in lieu of writing a Master's thesis.
-Students who fulfill the specific requirements for each program or course will, at the time of completion, be awarded a Certificate of Completion for that program or course, in addition to a Master's Degree.
+Master's students are expected to acquire knowledge and skills in social systems and technology, and to develop visions and implement them in society to address a variety of issues.
+A master's degree is awarded to students who fulfill the requirements for completion of the master's program.
+To fulfill the requirements, students must be enrolled for at least the required period, earn the required credits, give a mid-term presentation, and pass their thesis defense and final examination.There is also an option which students can complete their degrees by completing a master's project in lieu of writing a master's thesis.
+Students who fulfill the specific requirements for each program or course will, at the time of completion, be awarded a Certificate of Completion for that program or course, in addition to a master's degree.

 Doctoral students are expected to formulate, plan, and implement their own projects, and apply their original results to the domains of media and governance through the development of new concepts, specialized research, and new methodologies.
-To be awarded a Doctoral Degree, they must obtain Doctoral candidate status by satisfying requirements regarding, among other things, the ability to use a foreign language, development of an original syllabus, earning of credits for skill-building courses, presenting of a Doctoral dissertation research proposal(Thesis Proposal), and teaching of a course appropriate to their degree.
-Students pursuing the Career Professional track may be exempt from certain requirements conditional on possessing appropriate professional experience.
-Once a student has been awarded Ph.D. candidate status, a dissertation hearing and final examination by the Academic Degree Evaluation Committee are held to determine whether the dissertation merits the award of a Doctoral Degree.
+To be awarded a doctoral degree, they must obtain doctoral candidate status by satisfying requirements regarding, among other things, proficiency in a foreign language, development of an original syllabus, earning of credits for skill-building courses, presenting of a doctoral dissertation research proposal (Thesis Proposal), and teaching of a course appropriate to their degree.
+(Students pursuing the Career Professional track may be exempt from certain requirements conditional on possessing appropriate professional experience.)
+Once a student has been awarded Ph.D. candidate status, a dissertation hearing and final examination by the Academic Degree Evaluation Committee are held to determine whether the dissertation and research achievements merit the award of a Doctoral Degree.
 If both the hearing and final examination are passed, a decision on whether to award a degree is then made by the Graduate School Committee.

 Curriculum Policy

-The main objective of the Master's Program is to produce professionals with the expertise and practical skills to identify and solve problems to meet the needs of society.
-The everyday locus of research activity for Master's students is their Academic Project.
-The Academic Project allows students to engage in advanced research guided by multiple faculty members who share the same research themes and interests.
-Through the involvement in Academic Projects, students will not only take lectures in conventional formats, but also engage in practical research and fieldwork, participate in internships, and promote social implementation.
+The main objective of the master's program is to produce professionals with a creative vision of social systems and technology, expertise to meet various needs, and practical skills to identify and solve problems.
+Master's students belong to a "Master Seminar" under the supervision of their Main Research Advisor.
+There they aim to acquire specialized knowledge and practical skills.
+In addition, students will participate in an "Academic Project" which offers space to conduct interdisciplinary and multidisciplinary research activities.
+Academic Project allows students to engage in their research guided by multiple faculty members who share the same research themes and interests.
+Through the involvement in Master Seminar and Academic Project, students will not only attend the lectures, but also engage in practical research, fieldwork, internships, and advance the real-life implementation of research projects.
 A combination of on-site and online instructional formats will allow students to pursue their projects in a flexible learning environment.

 Admissions Policy

-The mission of the Graduate School of Media and Governance is to inquire into the present circumstances of mankind and society from multi-faceted and interdisciplinary perspectives using cutting-edge technology.
-The graduate school trains researchers, educators, and practitioners so that they can deeply understand each link in the process of creating, researching, testing, implementing, and evaluating ideas to deliver research outcomes applicable to our daily lives.
+We aim to foster researchers, educators, and practitioners so that they can deeply understand each link in the process of creating, researching, testing, implementing, and evaluating ideas to deliver results in our daily lives.

-The curriculum allows students to design their research plan flexibly in accordance with their chosen theme across a wide range of fields, including policy, governance, social innovation, environment, ICT, design, physical skills, and bioscience.
-The graduate school is a research platform at which the diverse student body, which includes international students and professionals, gather to share in knowledge work.
+The curriculum is structured to allow students to design their research plan flexibly in accordance with their chosen theme across a wide range of domains, including policy, governance, social innovation, environment, ICT, design, physical skills, and bioscience.
+The diverse student body of the Graduate School of Media and Governance includes international students and professionals, making it a research platform where many gather to share in intellectual work.

 PAGE TOP